My absolutely favorite place in Frankfurt am Main is the opera house.

-That doesn’t mean you’ll see the current big-name opera stars here (they’re usually too expensive), but Frankfurt has a brilliant international ensemble with fine singers like Ambur Braid, Julia Dawson, Kirsten MacKinnon and Gordon Bintner from Canada; Juanita Lascarro from Colombia; Gerard Schneider from Austria and Australia; Nina Tarandek from Croatia; Tanja Ariane Baumgartner, Katharina Magiera, Claudia Mahnke, Barbara Zechmeister, Andreas Bauer, Sebastian Geyer, Hans-Jürgen Lazar, Alfred Reiter, Dietrich Volle and Vincent Wolfsteiner from Germany; Magnus Baldvinsson from Iceland; Zanda Švēde from Latvia; Mikołaj Trąbka from Poland; Kihwan Sim from South Korea; Kateryna Kasper and Iurii Samoilov from the Ukraine; Louise Alder, Thomas Faulkner, Barnaby Rea and Božidar Smiljanić from the U.K.; and Cecelia Hall, Sydney Mancasola, Elizabeth Reiter, Angela Vallone, Karen Vuong, Brandon Cedel, AJ Glueckert, Theo Lebow, Peter Marsh, Michael McCown, Michael Porter and Matthew Swensen from the U.S.A.
+The Frankfurt Opera is not the place to see the current big-name opera stars (they’re usually too expensive), but Frankfurt does have a brilliant international ensemble with fine singers like Ambur Braid, Julia Dawson, Kirsten MacKinnon and Gordon Bintner from Canada; Juanita Lascarro from Colombia; Gerard Schneider from Austria and Australia; Nina Tarandek from Croatia; Tanja Ariane Baumgartner, Katharina Magiera, Claudia Mahnke, Barbara Zechmeister, Andreas Bauer, Sebastian Geyer, Hans-Jürgen Lazar, Alfred Reiter, Dietrich Volle and Vincent Wolfsteiner from Germany; Magnus Baldvinsson from Iceland; Zanda Švēde from Latvia; Mikołaj Trąbka from Poland; Kihwan Sim from South Korea; Kateryna Kasper and Iurii Samoilov from the Ukraine; Louise Alder, Thomas Faulkner, Barnaby Rea and Božidar Smiljanić from the U.K.; and Cecelia Hall, Sydney Mancasola, Elizabeth Reiter, Angela Vallone, Karen Vuong, Brandon Cedel, AJ Glueckert, Theo Lebow, Peter Marsh, Michael McCown, Michael Porter and Matthew Swensen from the U.S.A.

 (Ensemble members as of 2018/2019.)